Absence of quantum optical coherence in high harmonic generation

 for the electron driven by the classical field \eqref{eq:e_classical}.
 The fact that the final state is a pure state in terms of product coherent states comes from neglecting dipole moment correlations during the evolution \cite{sundaram1990high, stammer2022high, stammer2022theory}.
 This holds for small depletion of the electronic ground state, and it was shown that taking into account these dipole moment correlations leads to entanglement and squeezing of the optical field modes \cite{stammer2023entanglement}.
+We want to emphasize again that the linear mapping in \eqref{eq:linear_mapping} is based on the assumption of negligible dipole moment correlations, which was shown to be the relevant regime for HHG in atoms~\cite{sundaram1990high, lewenstein2021generation}.
+In contrast, driving correlated or solid state systems can result in correlations between the field modes~\cite{pizzi2023light, stammer2023entanglement}.
+Due to the high intensity of the driving field the induced charge current by means of the dipole moment expectation value $\expval{d(t)}$ is the dominant contribution to the emitted harmonic radiation, while higher order dipole moment transitions are much smaller.
+The non-linearity in the process of HHG lies within the highly non-linear oscillations of the charge current, and the FT of the dipole moment determines the harmonic amplitudes as seen from \eqref{eq:amplitudes}.
 In the following we discuss how the description changes when considering driving fields without a well defined phase such that the unitary transformation into the semi-classical frame is not uniquely defined anymore \cite{stammer2023limitations}.

 \textit{Incoherent driving and the optical phase.} To describe the process of HHG driven by incoherent light we shall first consider a classical light field by means of the mixture of coherent states over all phases